 In the United States, there are two grades of milk: Grade A and Grade B. Grade A milk is produced under specific sanitary requirements and dairy producers must hold a Grade A shipping permit.
 Grade A milk accounts for 98% of the United States milk supply and is used for fluid as well as for the manufacturing of various dairy products including cheese.
 Grade B milk, which is not used for fluid milk, represents 2% of the United States milk production and is used exclusively to manufacture butter, cheese and skim milk powder.
+Total milk production in the United States approximates 803 million hectolitres per year.

-The following table presents the utilization of the United States milk production in 2004:
+The following table presents the utilization of the United States milk production in 2005:

-Utilization of United States Milk Production in 2004 (1)
+Utilization of United States Milk Production in 2005 (1)

 Utilized as fluid milk and cream 30 %

-Manufactured into cheese 31 %
+Manufactured into natural cheese 31 %

-Manufactured into frozen dairy products 5 %
+Manufactured into frozen dairy products 4 %

 Manufactured into butter 5 %

 Used on farms where produced 1 %

-Other uses 28 %
+Other uses 29 %

-(1) Source: USDA, Dairy Products 2004 Summary, published April 2005.
+(1) Source: USDA, Dairy Products 2005 Summary, published April 2006.
 Calculated from Total Solids.

 In most cases, milk marketed within the United States is priced according to its use.
 Milk prices are set monthly based on product price formulas.
 Price data used in the formulas is collected through surveys conducted by the USDA's National Agriculture Statistics Service.
 Milk used in fluid products is placed in Class I, the highest priced class.
 Milk used to produce ice cream, yogurt, cottage cheese, sour cream, ricotta cheese and other soft products is Class II.
 Milk used to manufacture cheese and cream cheese is Class III, and milk used to produce butter and milk powders is Class IV.
 In California, milk used to produce ice cream and sherbet is Class 3; milk used to manufacture butter and milk powder is Class 4(a) and milk used to produce cheese and cream cheese is Class 4(b).
+USDA conducted hearings in January 2006 to consider a petition for the revision of manufacturers' make-allowances for products included in Class III and Class IV milk price formulas.
+The current make allowances are based on manufacturing cost surveys dating back to 1999 and 2000.
+The USDA decision is still pending.
+The State of California Department of Food and Agriculture has scheduled a hearing in June 2006 to consider a similar petition.